DongyuanZhou/MA684-Financial-Data-Analysis/README.md

-# MA684-Project
+# MA684-Project: Financial data analysis
-Financial data analysis
+Dongyuan Zhou
 ## Background
 In the financial field, making decisions on whether to lend money to borrowers is one of the most important work.
 A whole cycle of this work usually includes the following two steps.